waylaidwanderer/node-chatgpt-api/README.md

   <img alt="CLI demo" src="./demos/cli.svg">
 </p>

+# Update (2023-02-02)

+Trying to use `text-chat-davinci-002-20230126` with the OpenAI API now returns a 404 error.
+Someone has already found the new model name, but they are refusing to share it.
+I will update this repository once I find the new model.
+If you have any leads, please open an issue or a pull request.

 # ChatGPT API

 >  A ChatGPT implementation using the official ChatGPT model via OpenAI's API.